kjk/volante/README.md

 What.
 -----

-Volante is a free, small, fast, object-oriented, NoSQL, embeddable database for .NET and Java.
+Volante is a free, small, fast, object-oriented, NoSQL, embeddable database for .NET.

 See http://blog.kowalczyk.info/software/volante/ for more information.